 Introduction

 Adaptation occurs as populations follow paths through trait space toward a good match between traits and the environment.
 This match can be visualized using a fitness landscape where peaks represent locally optimal trait values (Wright 1932).
 Populations can evolve up-slope toward these peaks, barring hindrances such as the lack of genetic variation, at least until the landscape changes.
 The path itself, however, is subject to ecological forces, including eco-evolutionary feedbacks and environmental and demographic stochasticity.
-How these forces alter population dynamics and promote or limit adaptation is a key part of being able to identify whether populations are adapted and to predict future evolutionary change.
+Understanding how these forces alter population dynamics and promote or limit adaptation is necessary to be able to identify whether populations are adapted and to predict future evolutionary change.

 Fitness peaks can be identified by quantifying the relationship between fitness and traits, using for example adaptive dynamics or quantitative genetics.
 Paths toward these peaks can be predicted by incorporating mathematical descriptions of the landscape into population dynamic models.
-A key feature of most approaches is to account for the amount of heritable trait variation in the population, because this limits what part of the fitness landscape is within reach at any given time.
+A key feature of most approaches is to account for the amount of heritable trait variation in the population, because this limits what part of the fitness landscape is within reach at any given time (Lande 1976, 1982; Abrams et al. 1993; Abrams and Matsuda 1997, Cortez and Ellner 2010, Cortez 2016).
 Thus, population mean traits can evolve upslope toward fitness peaks more quickly when there is more heritable trait variation in the population.

-Variation among individuals (i.e., demographic heterogeneity or individual trait variation), however, can have multiple effects on population processes that could alter the path and pace of adaptation.
+However, variation among individuals can have multiple effects on population processes that could alter the path and pace of adaptation.
+Demographic stochasticity (variation among individuals in realized demographic rates, Fig. 1A) has long been recognized to have important effects on the dynamics of adaptation (e.g., through genetic drift; Hey 1999, Lenormand et al. 2009).
+Demographic stochasticity generates considerable variation around the relationship between fitness and traits (van Daalen and Caswell 2017).
+For example, although there is a clear fitness-maximizing value of head width in the damselfly Coenagrion puella, the realized lifetime reproductive success of individuals was quite variable, and many individuals with the optimal head width realized relatively low fitness (Figure 1B).
+As such, stochasticity can be an important limit to adaptation, as it can lead to the loss of high-fitness genotypes, moving population mean traits away from adaptive peaks (Crespi 2000).